monjurkhuda/fifa-online-career-discord-bot/README.md

   * Hire coaches, develop youth player ratings everyday depending on coach quality (to be implemented in game via player modification), Upgrade youth facility
 * Result Logging
   * Result logging by players with a simple message in discord.
 Position changing on league table.

-#### Abandoned Flex Features:
-* Dynamic Transfer Negotiations
-  * Transfers would be negotitated by bot based on club status, need to keep player etc.
-* Random Events
-  * Random events would rock the clubs.
-Oil sheikh takeover, chairman buying a player you don't want, player injuries etc.
-* And much more...